Ggithub2020/Global-Production-Data-Analysis/README.md

 future.
 # You will use SQL Server as a DBMS and Power BI as a data visualization tool.

-## This project is broken down into two parts, which correspond to two releases:
+# This project is broken down into two parts, which correspond to two releases:
 # 1. Data import and cleaning
 # 2. Data Visualization

-## Agile methodology will be used to implement this project.
+# Agile methodology will be used to implement this project.
 Accordingly, the project is divided into two
 Releases, four Sprints and seven User stories as shown in the table below.

-# [A short note about Agile Methodology]
 • In Agile Methodology, a Project has multiple Releases, with each release delivering a business value to its customers.
 • A Release contains one or more sprints.